ferantivero/architecture-center/docs/patterns/static-content-hosting-content.md

 ## Example

 Azure Storage supports serving static content directly from a storage container.
 Files are served through anonymous access requests.
 By default, files have a URL in a subdomain of `core.windows.net`, such as `https://contoso.z4.web.core.windows.net/image.png`.
 You can configure a custom domain name, and use Azure CDN to access the files over HTTPS.
 For more information, see [Static website hosting in Azure Storage](/azure/storage/blobs/storage-blob-static-website).
+While this example is using Static websites hosted in Azure Storage, if you face limitations or need more advances features such as support for AuthN / AuthZ consider using [Azure Static Web Apps](https://azure.microsoft.com/services/app-service/static/).

 ![Delivering static parts of an application directly from a storage service](./_images/static-content-hosting-pattern.png)